bgporter/animator/README.md

 * **Constant**&mdash;emits a stream consisting of the same constant value
 * **Linear**&mdash;interpolates linearly between start and end over a set number of frames
+* **Parametric**&mdash;provides a set of commonly used easing curves as seen e.g. at https://easings.net
 * **EaseIn**&mdash;accelerates quickly away from startVal, decelerates as it approaches endVal
 * **EaseOut**&mdash;accelerates slowly away from startVal, accelerates into endVal
 * **Spring**&mdash;accelerates away from startVal.
 If it overshoots the endVal, will simulate the oscillation of a dampened spring around the endVal until within tolerance.